konsumer/arc-example/README.md

 @indexes
 hroe
-  gsi1 *String
+  gsi1-pk *String
+  gsi1-sk **String
 hroe
-  gsi2 *String
+  gsi2-pk *String
+  gsi2-sk **String

 ```

 As you can see, all the complication is in the access patterns, not the dynamo setup.
 We have a table called `hroe` with a *PK* called `pk` and *SK* called `sk`.
-We also make 2 GSIs, one with *PK* called `gsi1` and another with a *PK* called `gsi2`.
+We also make 2 GSIs, with their PKs & SKs named (equally unimaginatively.)
 We do this, because they have multiple duties (they aren't just indexes for a particular field, they are used in multiple ways to index the data), and it will make them match the access pattern text a bit better.
 You may notice I am using `hroe` twice, in `@indexes` (GSI) as they will both be on that table.

 ### make an api

-It will make your life easier if you create a central file that maps all your access patterns to dynamo, so you don't have to worry about it's details while you are working on your app.
+It will make your life easier if you create a central file that maps all your access patterns to dynamo, so you don't have to worry about it's implementation details while you are working on your app.
 You can even use this to centralize your single source of truth about how everything maps together (like the table above describes.)

 Have a look at [this file](src/api.js) to see how I have mapped these to a dynamo client.
 I also added a some methods to CRUD `Employees`, `Regions`, `Countries`, `Locations`, `Jobs`, `Departments`, `Customers`, `Orders`, `Products`, and `Wharehouses`.